Coderode/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 # Desktop application
 ## tic tac toe game build using Java Swing GUI
+# To Play : download the tictactoe.jar file (Runnable jar file) and double click to start playing
 # Requirements
 * JDK 1.8.0_241 (Built using this version)
 ```